SteeltoeOSS/Samples/Discovery/src/AspDotNetCore/Fortune-Teller-UI/README.md

 ```
 At this point the Fortune Teller UI is up and running and ready for displaying your fortune.
 Hit http://fortuneui.x.y.z/ to see it!

+# Enabling SSL usage on Cloud Foundry

+If you wish to use SSL communications between the Fortune Teller UI and the Fortune Teller Service, have a look at the comments in the files listed below.
+You will need to make modifications to one or more of those files.
+Also, you are encouraged to read the [Cloud Foundry documentation](https://docs.pivotal.io/pivotalcf/1-10/adminguide/securing-traffic.html) on how SSL is configured, used and implemented before trying to use it with the Fortune Teller app.

+1. `FortuneService.cs` - Changes needed to enable SSL usage when the Fortune Teller Service (i.e. Kestrel) is presenting Self-Signed certificates to the client.